Booking a tour

 How do I make the final payment?

-Once you have booked your tour online you will receive an email confirmation.
+Once you have booked your tour online you will receive an email confirmation and an invoice within 7 – 14 days.
 You may not hear from us until nearer the time of departure for your tour where we will send out all the details of the tour you are booked on.

-In order to prevent delays to the information being sent to you please ensure you have paid your balance of the tour no later than 8 weeks before European tours and 4 weeks before UK tours.
+In order to prevent delays to the information being sent to you please ensure you have paid your balance of the tour no later than 8 weeks before, European tours and 4 weeks before UK tours.
 For worldwide (Flyride) tours, the balance is due 12 weeks before departure.
-Please click here for the payment details page (we prefer bank transfer as it does not incur any admin charges).
-If you wish to pay by credit card or PayPal please manually add on 2.5% handling fee.
+Please click here for the payment details page

 Once full payment is received you will receive from us either a login password to access the files on our server or by email, you will receive the following;